Levintsky/ML-tutorial/Autonomous-Driving/Planning.md

 		- Parallel sampling:

 ## Imitation Learning
-- **Alvinn**: Dean A Pomerleau.
+- **Alvinn**: D Pomerleau.
 Alvinn: An autonomous land vehicle in a neural network.
 NIPS'89
-- Nathan D Ratliff, J Andrew Bagnell, and Martin A Zinkevich.
+- N Ratliff, A Bagnell, and M Zinkevich.
 Maximum margin planning.
 ICML'06
 - Predicting the Way by Learning to Sample and Learning the Cost: Urban Self-Driving without HD Maps.
 Mini-27
 	- No HD-Maps
 	- With HD-Maps as supervision;